aymanzah/CEBD1160_Project/README.md

 ### Methods

 In order to answer the research question multiple methods were used.
 First by displaying and analyzing the correlation between all features which helps determine what are the most relevant features for Linear Regression and Gradient Boosting Regressor.
-I useed Linear Regression because it turned out to be the first machine learning algorithm that every data scientist must comes across and it lays the foundation for other machine learning algorithms.
+I used Linear Regression because it turned out to be the first machine learning algorithm that every data scientist must comes across and it lays the foundation for other machine learning algorithms.
 The objective of a linear regression model is to find a relationship between one or more features(independent variables) and a continuous target variable(dependent variable) [[1]](https://towardsdatascience.com/linear-regression-using-python-b136c91bf0a2).
 Using these methods I was able to predict the prices based on all feature or a subset of features as well as measure the performance of this prediction.

 ### Results